Selling ebooks is about gaining clicks. So how do you get people to click?

-So selling ebooks will be about generating enough volume of visitors to your book sales page to make the small percentage a profitable number.
+So selling ebooks and making money will be about generating enough volume of visitors to your book sales page to make this small percentage a profitable number.

 In this article, I am going to include a number of examples of links and link types to illustrate how effective links can be.

-Let’s get started on creating clicks to start selling books.
+Let’s get started on creating clicks to start selling ebooks.

 The very first set of links you will create is when you first publish.